 Prices start at 6900 ISK or about $52 on weekdays and at 7900 ISK or $60 on weekends.
 Busier time slots cost about $10 to $20 more, and there are no discounts for children aged 10 to 17.
 Also, you should know that children under 10 years of age are not allowed to enter Hvammsvik, and those under 18 must be accompanied by an adult.

-There are 8 natural hot springs, the steam cave, other facilities, and access to the historic and beautiful grounds of the area.
+There are eight natural hot springs, a steam cave, other facilities, and access to the historic and beautiful grounds of the area.

 How To Get To Hvammsvik

 Hvammsvik is about 50 minutes north of Reykjavik and the easiest way to get there is by renting a car in Iceland.
 You can also book a direct transfer from Reykjavik on the Hvammsvik website as well, but you’ll be part of a larger group and it will be quite costly.